Kwai Chang Caine: Caine's name

 The Zhangzhou accented Amoy pronunciation of the characters most closely matches the English spelling of Caine's name.
 However, in the series, Caine attended the Shaolin Temple in Henan province, where the priests likely spoke Mandarin.

 This discrepancy, caused by the series prop department, adds to the mistakes the series writers made regarding Chinese names in general and Caine's in particular.
 In episode s2e20 Arrogant Dragon, Caine talks with a man called Wu Chang:

-"I am Caine.
-In China, I am called Kwai Chang."